The International Commission on Nobility and Royalty

 We have observed that most, if not all, of these royal or princely claimants on the internet, are false.
 A number of them claim ancient territories that belong to other royal houses or to be members of old royal houses that are extinct, died out hundreds of years ago, and no longer exist.
 Obviously, many claims are sheer nonsense --- not only improbable, but impossible.
 Buyer please beware!

-A major distinguish factor is any claim that the royal house has been restored!
+A major distinguish factor for falsehood is if they claim that the royal house has been restored!
+You can't restore something you do not own the rights to.

 (5) How can I tell between a true prince and a false one?